Gravel bikes exploded into the cycling scene in recent years.

 Massive 50T Gearing for the Steepest Climbs

 The Checkpoint SL7 is Trek’s top of the line gravel bike.
-It features the 500 series OCLV carbon frame which has the ideal balance between lightweight, strength and stiffness.
+It features the 500 series OCLV carbon frame which has the ideal balance between lightweight, strength, and stiffness.

 You’ll start to appreciate the technology and effort put into developing this bike when you start looking at the finer details.
 The frame includes Trek’s proprietary IsoSpeed decoupling technology on the seatpost to provide maximum comfort over bumpy terrains.
-The Carbon Armor, which is a tough piece of polymer attached on the underside of the seat tube to protect your frame.
+The Carbon Armor, which is a tough piece of polymer attached to the underside of the seat tube to protect your frame.

-It also includes Trek’s Stranglehold dropout, which allows you to convert the bike to single speed or adjust the chainstay length to fit your riding style.
+It also includes Trek’s Stranglehold dropout, which allows you to convert the bike to a single speed or adjust the chainstay length to fit your riding style.